michellevit/GR-Demo/README.md

 ## Feature Overview<a name="feature-overview"></a>
-- **Discover Page 'Liked' Section:** A new section on the 'Discover' page to display products that the user has liked.
+- **Discover Page 'Liked' Section:** A new section on the 'Discover' page to display products that the user has liked - this gives users an easy way to compare products or keep track of products they may not be ready to purchase.
-- **Product Page 'Like' Button:** An interactive heart icon allowing users to 'like' or 'unlike' products.
+- **Product Page 'Like' Button:** An interactive heart icon allowing users to 'like' or 'unlike' products - this can help creators learn more about their customer base, and potentially provide targetted discounts,
-- **Product Page 'Bundle' Section:** A section that appears if the product is part of a 'bundle', offering users the option to purchase related products together at a discounted rate.
+- **Product Page 'Bundle' Section:** A section that appears at the bottom of the product page if the product is part of a 'bundle' - this strategically promotes related products, offering creators an opportunity to upsell and increase average order value.
 <div style="display: flex; justify-content: space-between;">
   <img src="screenshots/GR-Demo-Screenshot-Discover-Page.png" style="width: 45%; margin-right: 10px;" alt="Discover Page Screenshot" />
   <img src="screenshots/GR-Demo-Screenshot-Product-Page.png" style="width: 45%;" alt="Product Page Screenshot" />